sophspilio/toolingtransit/README.md

 library(toolingtransit)
 ```

-If you're interested in using GitHub in anyway, let's continue on.
+If you're interested in using GitHub in any way, let's continue on.

 I have already set up a GitHub repo for `toolingtransit`, so you'll just need to import that repo into your RStudio.
 This way you can work within it.
 If you're setting up a different repo, I still think it's most useful to make it on GitHub and clone it, as opposed to making it on your own computer and then linking it to GitHub.